Network-Direction/chatbot/README.md

 # chatbot
-A simple chatbot that takes alerts and events, and sends them to teams
+A simple Network assistant that takes alerts and events, and sends them to teams

 ### Script Usage: